InterDigitalInc/CompressAI-Vision/docs/source/tutorials/convert_nb.rst

 So the downloaded images reside in ``~/fiftyone/open-images-v6/data`` and segmentation masks in ``~/fiftyone/open-images-v6/labels/masks``.

-We are not going to use the default OpenImageV6 annotations: MPEG VCM working group provides us with custom-format annotation files we need to convert into OpenImageV6 format.
+We are not going to use the default OpenImageV6 annotations: MPEG/VCM working group provides us with custom-format annotation files we need to convert into OpenImageV6 format.
 For the detector ground truths, these
 are: